tc39/notes/es6/2013-01/jan-29.md

 WK: The @@create could be hijacked and used to brand some other object with my object's brand.

-AWB: No different from hijacking from an Array or Date…
+AWB: No different from hijacking from an Array or Date...

 WK: Good for branding case, not for security